There's nothing worse than the sound of someone snoring if you're trying to fall

 Blocked nasal passages or airways (due to a cold

-or sinus infection) can cause a
+or sinus infection)

 A deviated septum (say: DEE-vee-ate-ed SEP-tum) is when the septum

 (the tissue and cartilage separating the two nostrils in your nose) is crooked.
 Some

 people with a very deviated septum have surgery to straighten it out.
 This also helps